Custom Document Types

 Icons can be supplied for several sizes, optimized for the various device resolutions.

-To assign these values in Xamarin Studio, use the Document Types section under the Advanced tab on the
+To assign these values in Visual Studio for Mac, use the Document Types section under the Advanced tab on the

 editor to add the document type and assign image icons to it.
 For